ejablonski/everyday-coding/Exercism/typescript/resistor-color-duo/README.md

 # Resistor Color Duo

+Welcome to Resistor Color Duo on Exercism's TypeScript Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 If you want to build something using a Raspberry Pi, you'll probably use _resistors_.
 For this exercise, you need to know two things about them:

-* Each resistor has a resistance value.
+- Each resistor has a resistance value.
-* Resistors are small - so small in fact that if you printed the resistance value on them, it would be hard to read.
+- Resistors are small - so small in fact that if you printed the resistance value on them, it would be hard to read.

 To get around this problem, manufacturers print color-coded bands onto the resistors to denote their resistance values.
 Each band has a position and a numeric value.